-Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University-operated residences.
+PSU has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in Universityoperated residences.
 Automatic sprinkler systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
-All University-operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+All University Housing and Food Services operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+Additionally, Residence Life Coordinators and Resident Assistants are trained annually on emergency procedures in the event of a fire.

 Additionally, Housing and Food Services staff at University Park are trained on hands-on use of fire extinguishers and emergency procedures in the event of a fire.